 - 15.1 Safer recruitment is part of the Recruitment and Selection Policy.
-There is also a Disclosure and Barring Service Policy, Recruitment of Ex-Offenders Policy and a procedure for dealing with allegations of abuse against members of staff, all of which are relating to safeguarding and are located on Chi Drive.
-KCSIE 2023 highlights that educational setting should consider online searches as part of their due diligence checks on shortlisted candidates.
-KCSIE 2023 updates the guidance to state that "schools and colleges should inform shortlisted candidates that online searches may be done as part of the due diligence checks". - 15.2 The Human Resources Department will maintain a single central register of all checks carried out on all staff and volunteers who will work with anyone within the scope of this policy.
-KCSIE 2022 clarifies that a CV should only be accepted alongside a full application from and is not sufficient on its own to support safer recruitment.
+There is also a Disclosure and Barring Service Policy and a Recruitment of Ex-Offenders Policy. - 15.2 In line with guidance in KCSIE, all pre-employment checks are carried out by the Human Resources Department.
+As part of these pre-employment checks, online searches are carried out on all new starters. - 15.3 The Human Resources Department will maintain a single central register of all checks carried out on all staff and volunteers who will work with anyone within the scope of this policy.
+KCSIE 2022 clarified that a CV should only be accepted alongside a full application form and is not sufficient on its own to support safer recruitment.